Glendoni/basic_angular11_crud_clcient/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Important
+If you need to update the url path to the backend server go to orders/orderserviice.ts and update the orderUrl variable.
+Ensure to suffix /api to the url

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.